 If the user selects another state, the previously selected state’s article disappears and gets replaced with the newly selected state’s article.
 Whenever another state is selected, if the web page has been scrolled to a lower position in the web browser, the page will automatically scroll back to the top of the main area; this is for the user’s convenience, as the user would need to scroll up anyway in order to read the new article from the beginning.
 Having the same scroll-to-top effect is a button with an upward-pointing arrow that appears in the lower-right corner of the browser after the user scrolls far enough down the page.

 As I was developing this, I soon realized some of the queries to Wikipedia articles redirected to disambiguation pages or articles other than the state article I wanted, so I needed to clarify the query to get around the redirection.
 For example, searching “Georgia” doesn’t go straight to the article about the American state but instead to a disambiguation page, because there’s the country in western Asia that coincidentally shares the same name.
-Other problematic state names were “New York” (could be either the state or the city) and “Washington” (could be either the state or the federal capital in D.C.).
+Other problematic state names were “New York” (it could be either the state or the city of that name) and “Washington” (could be either the northwestern state or the federal capital in D.C.).

-Side note: Because this web app allows jumping between different Wikipedia articles of U.S. states so quickly and easily, the big differences in the quality of writing between articles becomes more apparent.
-The articles’ ledes aren’t a uniform length either: For example (at least at the time of me writing this), Illinois’s lede is the most in-depth at seven paragraphs long, while North Carolina’s has only two short, bland paragraphs.
+Note: Because this web app allows jumping between different Wikipedia articles of U.S. states so quickly and easily, the big differences in the quality of writing between articles becomes more apparent.
+The articles’ intros aren’t a uniform length either: For example (at least at the time of me writing this), Illinois’ intro is the most detailed at seven paragraphs long, while North Carolina’s has only two short paragraphs.

 Designing the Page